Yuwuko/Yuuko/README.md

 ## Commands

-The invocation for the bot at this time is '?', this is used to prefix the below commands so the bot recognises that it is a command.
-Double invocation is used for custom commands, meaning that any custom commands should be prefixed with '??' instead.
+The global invocation/prefix is @BasketBandit (mention), this is used to prefix the below commands so the bot recognises that it is a command.
+You can also set a custom prefix using the __setprefix__ command below.

 ### Core